 Best for Martinis: Crystal Head

 Martinis on the brain?
-Crack open the skull-shaped bottle of the racy, Crystal Head vodka from comedian Dan Aykroyd.
+Crack open the skull-shaped bottle of the racy, Crystal Head vodka.
 It’s made in Newfoundland, using crystalline Canadian water, and it’s distilled four times and filtered through semi-precious Herkimer diamonds a total of seven times—making for a super-easy finish.
 Flavorwise, there are some vanilla and tropical notes, but they’re matched by a herbaceous savoriness that makes this vodka flexible for both citrus-garnished and dirty, two-olive martinis.

 Best for Highballs: Broken Shed